 MGS submitted its seventh NGGDPP grant application in March 2014, and was notified in June 2014 that the proposal was fully funded.
 The current FY2014 NGGDPP grant cycle runs from September 1, 2014 – August 31, 2015.
 Current grant tasks include scanning ~7,100 county-based aerial photographs and creating metadata for ~ 600 assorted aerial photographs.

 MGS is currently finalizing its eighth NGGDPP grant proposal, which will be submitted to the USGS in early March 2015.

 This work has been funded by successive grants awarded in FY2008-2014 by the USGS National Geological and Geophysical Data Preservation Program.

-MGS wishes to thank the NGGDPP as well as members of DPAP for fostering data preservation efforts at the Survey.
+MGS wishes to thank the NGGDPP, as well as members of the DPAP committee, for fostering data preservation efforts at the Survey.
 MGS is extremely grateful to MSA and JHU for their assistance in scanning multiple maps, aerial photographs, and publications and making many of these items available online via their websites.